 Comprehensive medication management is defined as the standard of care that ensures clinicians individually assess each patient's medications to determine that each is appropriate for the patient, effective for the medical condition, safe given the comorbidities and other medications prescribed, and able to be taken by the patient as intended.
 Medications are involved in 80 percent of all treatments and impact every aspect of a patient's life.
 Drug therapy problems occur every day.
-The National Academy of Medicine (formerly the Institute of Medicine) noted that while medications account for only 10 percent of total health care costs, their ability to control disease and impact overall costs, morbidity, and productivity-when appropriately used-is enormous.
+The Institute of Medicine (now the National Academy of Medicine) noted that while medications account for only 10 percent of total health care costs, their ability to control disease and impact overall costs, morbidity, and productivity-when appropriately used-is enormous.
 The components of the medication management process include procuring, storing, securing, prescribing or ordering, transcribing, preparing, dispensing, and administering.^{5,6}